Islandora-Devops/islandora-starter-site/README.md

 If you would like to contribute code to the project, you need to be covered by an Islandora Foundation [Contributor License Agreement](https://github.com/Islandora/islandora-community/wiki/Onboarding-Checklist#contributor-license-agreements) or [Corporate Contributor License Agreement](https://github.com/Islandora/islandora-community/wiki/Onboarding-Checklist#contributor-license-agreements).
 Please see the [Contributor License Agreements](https://github.com/Islandora/islandora-community/wiki/Contributor-License-Agreements) page on the islandora-community wiki for more information.

 We recommend using the [islandora-playbook](https://github.com/Islandora-Devops/islandora-playbook) to get started.

-### General starter site development process

-For development of this starter site proper, we anticipate something of a particular flow being employed, to avoid having other features and modules creep into the base configurations.
-The expected flow should go something like:

-1. Provisioning an environment making use of the starter site
-    * It _may_ be desirable to replace the environment's starter site installation with a repository clone of the starter site at this point to avoid otherwise manually copying changes out to a clone.
-2. Importing the config of the starter site
-    1. This should overwrite any configuration made by the provisioning process, including disabling any modules that should not be generally enabled, and installing those that _should_ be.
-    2. This might be done with a command in the starter site directory such as:

-    ```bash
-    composer exec -- drush config:import sync
-    ```

-3. Perform the desired changes, such as:
-    * Using `composer` to manage dependencies
-        * If updating any Drupal extensions, this should be followed by running Drupal's update process, in case there are update hooks to run which might update configuration.
-    * Performing configuration on the site
-4. Export the site's config, to capture any changed configuration:

-    ```bash
-    composer exec -- drush config:export sync
-    ```

-5. Copying the `config/sync` directory (with its contents) and `composer.json` and `compooser.lock` files into a clone of the starter site git repository, committing them, pushing to a fork and making a pull request.
-   * If the environment's starter site installation was replaced with a repository clone, you should be able to skip the copying, and just commit your changes, push to a fork and make a pull request to the upstream repository.

-Periodically, it is expected that releases will be published/minted/tagged on the original repository; however, it is important to note that automated updates across releases of this starter site is not planned to be supported.
-That said, we plan to include changelogs with instructions of how the changes introduced since the last release might be effected in derived site for those who wish to adopt altered/introduced functionality into their own site.

 ## License